Grid ref: TQ 397 948 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-The area north of Chingford has attractive, rolling open country and is particularly good for birds, because of the variety of habitats, ranging from mature woodland via scrub to open grassland, much of it damp.
+The area of Epping Forest north of Chingford has attractive, rolling open country and is particularly good for birds.
+This is because of its variety of habitats, which range from mature woodland via scrub to open grassland, much of it damp.

 Try a tour from Queen Elizabeth's Hunting Lodge via Connaught Water, Fairmead Bottom and Almshouse Plain to Yardley Hill (from where there are good views west across the Lea Valley), returning via Chingford Plain.

-Chingford station (Liverpool St line) is a short walk from Queen Elizabeth's Hunting Lodge.
+Chingford station (Liverpool St line) is a short walk away.